ianmacdougald/ianmacdougald.github.io/index.md

 # Greetings!

-My portfolio features four pieces composed within the last four years that show case various methodologies for making electronic and electro-acoustic music.
-Each page contains a link either to Vimeo or to Soundcloud where recordings of the associated piece are hosted as well as technical descriptions outlining my compositional process.
+The following four pieces make up my portfolio for review by admissions comittees, showcasing my technical background and creative interests in both composition and improvisatory performance.

 * [Patterned Landscapes](patterned_landscapes), *percussion and real-time electronics*
 * The First Circuit Democracy, *analogue-digital feedback network*
 * Epoch for Digital Petri Dish, *fixed media*
-* Temporality streams, *granular synthesizer and violin controller*
+* Temporality streams, *granular synthesizer with violin controller*

+Thank you for your consideration!

+Ian